 Severe Weather Guidelines

 In the event that severe weather affects operations at SFU campuses the following guidelines have been put in place.
-The safety of the campus community is always the university’s first priority and this guideline and FAQ is intended to help provide clarity across the organization for how to safely advise staff in the case of a severe weather.
+The safety of the campus community is always the university’s first priority and this guideline and FAQ is intended to provide clarity for how to safely advise staff during severe weather.

-In the event of severe weather, the University will rely on reports from Environment Canada, TransLink and observed conditions at each campus to determine if it is safe for operations and classes to continue or resume as normal.
-During severe weather events, decisions related to class cancellations and university operations are made by the Emergency Operations Centre (EOC) Policy Group, which is chaired by the president of the university.
+During severe weather, the University will rely on reports from Environment Canada, TransLink and observed conditions at each campus to determine if it is safe for the normal operation of university services.
+Decisions related to class cancellations and campus closures are made by the SFU President as per GP 04 Unscheduled Cancellations of Classes.

-When the university returns to normal operations an email will be sent from SFU Communications indicating the time when normal operations will resume.
-Employees should be asked by their supervisors to monitor the status of their campus on email and social media and to return to work as scheduled, when the university has returned to normal operations.
+When the university returns to normal operations, information on SFU.ca will be updated to reflect the status change.
+Employees should be asked by their supervisors to monitor SFU.ca and to return to work as scheduled, when the university has returned to normal operations.

 Frequently Asked Questions

-5. Are staff paid if the university moves to limited operations during severe weather?
+1. Are staff paid if the university closes during severe weather?

-9. Unless otherwise advised by your supervisor, employees are expected to report for work during weather events while the university remains in normal operations.
-During a weather event and while the university remains in normal operations, employees who are unable to report for work due to the weather or employees who may wish to remain at home during the weather event, may request to have their time coded as vacation or leave without pay.
+Unless otherwise advised by your supervisor, employees are expected to report for work while the university remains in normal operations.
+While the university remains in normal operations, employees who are unable to report for work or employees who may wish to remain at home, may request to have their time coded as vacation or leave without pay.

-10. What happens if the university moves from limited back to normal operations halfway through the day?
+3. What happens if the university moves from closed to normal operations halfway through the day?
 What should staff do?

-11. If the university returns to normal operations part way through the day then SFU will provide two hours notice to allow reasonable time for travel to campus to resume normal operations.
-Staff are expected to attend work during partial days unless they have previously had a vacation day approved, are taking time off without pay, or have an arrangement to work remotely.
+If the university returns to normal operations part way through the day then SFU will provide two hours notice to allow reasonable time for travel to campus to resume normal operations.
+Staff are expected to attend work during partial days unless they have previously had a vacation day approved, are taking time off without pay (with approval), or have an alternate arrangement approved by their supervisor.

-12. What if a staff member has a vacation day or other leave scheduled when the university has to move to limited operations?
+4. What if a staff member has a vacation day or other leave scheduled when the university closes?

-If a staff member is not scheduled to work, is on sick leave, receiving compensating time off for overtime, days of in lieu of statutory holidays, modified days off, normal days off, personal leave etc. their time should be recorded to reflect the leave approved before severe weather impeded operations.
+If a staff member is not scheduled to work, is on sick leave, receiving compensating time off for overtime, days off in lieu of statutory holidays, modified days off, normal days off, personal leave etc. their time should be recorded to reflect the leave approved before the decision to close campus has been made.